kitsplit/handbook/Benefits and Perks/Continuing Education.md

 # Continuing Education

 One of our core values is “Be better today than yesterday,” so it’s important that we support our employees’ efforts to learn, grow, and improve.
-These are some of the key benefits of working at Clef, and are central to our company culture.
+These are some of the key benefits of working at KitSplit, and are central to our company culture.

 ## Learning Budget